 I was racking my brain trying to come up with an appropriate title for this post and finally settled on this one.
-I think it works because in many cases living with asthma can be a full time around the clock job.
+I think it works, because in many cases living with and managing asthma can be a full time, around the clock, job.
 Kind of ironic when you consider all the people who are unable to work because of asthma.
 Having said that, Im subtracting an hour for good breathing, which is about the amount of time I spend daily on not having to think about my breathing.

 This latest revelation came to me, not while I was taking a neb treatment to quell my almost constant breathlessness, but while I was on the toilet wincing through painful cramps and diarrhea brought on by the 500mg of Azithrotmycin I take 3 times a week to control my asthma.
 Living with severe asthma is more than just coping with breathing issues, it’s also about dealing with the side effects of multiple medications.
 And while for the most part, the side effects of some of these drugs are tolerable and maybe even predictable, they are nevertheless annoyingly uncomfortable, and have a definite impact ones quality of life.

 Take for example the long term antibiotic Im currently on.
 3 days a week I take 500mg of Azithromycin, and just like clockwork on those days I develop GI cramps which can last for several hours.
 This means that on Tuesdays, Thursdays, and Saturday mornings( the 3 days I chose), Im pretty much confined to the house till noon.
 This means, no morning appts of any kind, no morning walks, no morning anything if away from the house.
 If it’s essential that I be somewhere early on those days, I have to skip that particular dose all together.
 And yes, Ive experimented with the taking the medication at different times of the day, but very early morning (usually at 4 am because I can’t sleep), is the best option for me.